The

 In the center of the floor there's a dais, with a broad cushion on the

 top, about five feet above the surrounding floor.
-On the dais, I
+On the dais, I saw

-room.
-The floor in the rest of the room sloped down, from the
+The floor in the rest of the room sloped down, from the edge of the room

-edge of the room to the dais, and all around the room were scattered
+to the dais, and all around the room were scattered cushions.
+Mom

-cushions.
-Mom and Dad were there, sitting on cushions, and there
+and Dad were there, sitting on cushions, and there looked like about eight

-looked like about eight or nine cats scattered here and there around
+or nine cats scattered here and there around the room.
+And the air

-the room.
-And the air was filled with an intolerable yowling.
+was filled with an intolerable yowling.

-With at least half a dozen excited cats talking at once, and Mom and
+With at least half a dozen excited cats talking at once, and Mom and Dad

-Dad trying to get their points across, and the Captain yelling down at
+trying to get their points across, and the Captain yelling down at

-everybody, all I could tell for sure was that there was an argument
+everybody, all I could tell for sure was that there was an argument going

-going on.
+on.
 After a few minutes I decided they were arguing over

 who

 the "crew" really was.
-Apparently some of the Arkham cats felt
+Apparently some of the Arkham cats felt they

-they were the "rightful crew", and the African cats were "just
+were the "rightful crew", and the African cats were "just

 passengers".
-As far as I could tell, the African cats were
+As far as I could tell, the African cats were divided

-carried as passengers, with all actual work done by the "crew".
+passengers, with all actual work done by the "crew".

 At some point Dad stopped saying anything, and just looked down at the